Donate a LegIf you have a prosthetic leg, which is no longer being used, then join the thousands of other donors who have already recycled theirs.

-Are you visiting from a Mobility Clinic?
-Find out how to work with us to recycle unwanted devices and components.
+If you are from a Mobility Clinic, find out how to work with us to recycle unwanted devices and components.
 Let us know through the link below!

 ❌ Swimming Legs

 Legs4Africa relies on the generosity of people like you.
 One of the key elements that enables us to continue our work are donations of prosthetic legs.
 Contact us today and provide amputees living in some of the poorest countries in the world with the opportunity to live more independent and fulfilling lives.

 Donated prosthetic legs are dismantled to their component level in the UK then sent to mobility centres in low income African countries where they are used to custom build prosthetic legs.

 Maggie Palmer and her husband have supported many young people in The Gambia over the years.
 After Maggie’s brother, John Nightingale, a former sailor, passed away in 2016, Maggie discovered another way to assist people in the region.